Euclideon/vaultclient/docs/UserGuide.md

   > TIP: Logout does not unlock your current licenses for use by other users, they must still time out.
 - `Restore Defaults` resets _all_ settings back to how they were when you ran Euclideon Vault Client the first time.
 - `About` displays a popup with the version and license information for the current version of Client.
+- `Release Notes` displays a popup with information on the current and previous release changes.
 - `Quit` logs you out and then closes the program.

 #### Windows